 With the new policy, some players will now see sales tax applied to these purchases.
 The exact percentage varies and has not been publicly detailed, but the operator notes that the final amount will be clearly displayed before completing a transaction.

-Addressing the change in its FAQ, CWG states: “ClubWPT Gold must begin collecting sales tax on certain digital products in taxable U.S. and Canadian jurisdictions to comply with regulations and laws.”
+Addressing the change in its FAQ, CWG states: “ClubWPT Gold must begin collecting sales tax on certain digital products in taxable US and Canadian jurisdictions to comply with regulations and laws.”

 Following Global Poker’s Lead

 With this move, ClubWPT Gold becomes the second sweepstakes poker operator to introduce sales tax on purchases.
 Global Poker was the first to do so, implementing the policy in July 2025.
 Its sister brands, LuckyLand Slots and Chumba Casino, followed suit.
+However, unlike ClubWPT Gold, those platforms pass the sales tax directly on to players.

 Their parent company, VGW, likely made the move to demonstrate cooperation with lawmakers, particularly in California, where legislation targeting sweepstakes gaming was under consideration at the time (and has since been enacted).
 During a legislative hearing, VGW indicated it “would be happy to” collect and remit sales tax as a gesture of good faith, pointing to projections that the state could generate up to $149 million annually in tax revenue if proper frameworks were introduced.